Thomas Sheridan (actor): A Course of Lectures on Elocution

 Published in 1762, this work is considered by many to be Sheridan's most well-known.
 He established a niche for his insights through decrying the current state of public speaking, as he often did: "so low is the state of elocution amongst us, that a man who is master even of these rudiments of rhetoric, is comparatively considered, as one of excellent delivery".
 Besides establishing the points previously mentioned, the quote also offers a more narrow definition of rhetoric that seems to be influenced by Peter Ramus.

 Central to Sheridan's work was his emphasis on the importance of tones to eloquence.
 These tones, which correlated with the expressive effects one can give to their speaking, were something Sheridan considered an important part of persuasion.
 He stated, "The tones expressive of sorrow, lamentation, mirth, joy, hatred, anger, love, &c. are the same in all nations, and consequently can excite emotions in us analogous to those passions, when accompanying words which we do not understand: nay the very tones themselves, independent of words, will produce the same effects".
 For Sheridan, how a message was communicated was apparently as important as the message itself.
 He uses the example of someone saying in a calm demeanour, "My rage is rouzed to a pitch of frenzy, I can not command it: Avoid me, be gone this moment, or I shall tear you to pieces" to show the importance of tones to a message.

 Because of this, Sheridan set out to address what he thought John Locke had left out in his treatment of language: "(t)he nobler branch of language, which consists of the signs of internal emotions, was untouched by him as foreign to his purpose".

+Personal life

+In 1747, Sheridan married the novelist and playwright Frances Sheridan.
+The couple had six children, including the writers and politicians Charles Francis Sheridan and Richard Brinsley Sheridan, and the writers Alicia Sheridan Le Fanu and Betsy Sheridan.
+The couple's eldest son, Thomas, died aged 3 and their fifth child, Sackville, died in infancy.

+On 14 August 1788, Sheridan died in Margate whilst en route to Portugal.